frangucc/thenodechronbook/stealth_mode.md

 THE INTRODUCTION CHAPTER
 ## Stealth Mode

 > Each book we produce starts off with some history.
 In the first book, we take a look at Tesla and Turing.
-We then present a strong theme throught the rest of the book on how these characters drive, innovations and politics impacted their lives.
+We then present a strong theme throughout the rest of the book on how these characters drive, innovations and politics impacted their lives.

 PAGE 2-6

 ** THE NODE CHRONICLES INTRO: **  Nicola Tesla, creator of the alternating current is muscled and destroyed by JP Morgan Jr (who's there to finish the job his father started).

 > **PANEL ONE** - PULL BACK FROM PREVIOUS IMAGE AND SHOW THE IMAGE OF THE TESLA COIL THROUGH THE CORNEA OF NICOLA TESLAS EYE.
 NO DIALOGUE.